Materials Scientist

 Their daily life is a microscopic exploration of how things break and how things bond.
 They do not design the shape of an airplane wing; they design the carbon-fiber composite the wing is made of.
 They spend hours operating Scanning Electron Microscopes (SEM) and X-Ray Diffractometers to look at the literal atomic lattice of a piece of metal.
 If a smartphone battery keeps exploding, the Materials Scientist figures out how to change the atomic structure of the lithium-ion polymer to make it stable.

-They are heavily involved in "Green Tech."
+They are heavily involved in "Green Tech".
 They invent biodegradable plastics from palm oil waste or develop new nanomaterials for hyper-efficient solar panels.

 AI is heavily used in "Materials Informatics" to predict which combination of atoms will create a stronger metal, but AI cannot physically synthesize the new alloy in a 1,000-degree furnace, cast it, and physically stress-test it until it shatters.
 It is a deeply intellectual, highly tangible career that bridges pure science and industrial engineering.